shinnn/node-strip-dirs/README.md

 Type: `Boolean`
 Default: `false`

-By default, it keeps the last path component when they are fewer than the *count*.
+By default, it keeps the last path component when path components are fewer than the *count*.

 If this option is enabled, it throws an error in such case.